 The College Empowerment Program provides comprehensive, evidence-based multi-tiered supports, and services focused on mitigating barriers to college access for underrepresented and underserved student populations.
 Our program specifically targets services to support our students in foster care, experiencing homelessness, living in poverty, and English learners in order to bridge the college access gap.

 The College Empowerment Program is a collaborative effort between the Division of Student Health and Human Services and Division of Instruction to increase college access and college completion among Los Angeles Unified School District graduates.
-Four College Empowerment School Social Workers provide services to select comprehensive high schools and their associated continuation high school.
-These schools were identified utilizing the District's 2017-2018 Student Equity-Based Index.
-Schools were selected based on the highest duplicated equity index counts in each local district.
+Nine College Empowerment School Social Workers provide services to select comprehensive high schools and their associated continuation high school.

 - Awareness: Increase awareness and understanding of postsecondary options and resources